MaheshChandrra/Hi-C-Analysis/README.md

 # Hi-C-Analysis

 This repo discusses on dealing with Hi-c data and operations on the data.
-Hi-C measures the frequency (as an average over a cell population) at which two DNA fragments physically associate in 3D space, linking chromosomal structure directly to the genomic sequence.
+About Hi-C,it measures the frequency (as an average over a cell population) at which two DNA fragments physically associate in 3D space, linking chromosomal structure directly to the genomic sequence.

 ## Introduction
 The code covers on applying the below operations on Hi-c data: